 Meaning of "designated person" in Part 3

-10. In this Part a "designated person" means a person who is designated under regulation 5 for the purposes of regulations 11 to 15.
+10. In this Part, a "designated person" means a person who is designated under regulation 5 for the purposes of regulations 11 to 15 (asset-freeze etc.).

 Asset-freeze in relation to designated persons